libmapper/webmapper/README.md

 ### List view:

-The primary view used in our mapping GUIs is based on the common structure of diagrams used to describe DMI mapping in the literature – a bipartite graph representation of the connections, in which sources of data appear on the left-hand side of the visualization and destinations or sinks for data appear on the right.
-Lines representing inter-device links and inter-signal connections may be drawn between the entities on each side, and properties are set by first selecting the connection(s) to work on and then setting properties in a separate “edit bar”.
-The GUI contains multiple "tabs": the leftmost tab always displays the network overview (links between devices) and subsequent tabs provide sub-graph representations of the connections belonging to a specific linked device.
+The primary view used in our mapping GUIs is based on the common structure of diagrams used to describe DMI mapping in the literature – a bipartite graph representation of the maps, in which sources of data appear on the left-hand side of the visualization and destinations or sinks for data appear on the right.
+Lines representing inter-device links and inter-signal maps may be drawn between the entities on each side, and properties are set by first selecting the map(s) to work on and then setting properties in a separate “edit bar”.
+The GUI contains multiple "tabs": the leftmost tab always displays the network overview (links between devices) and subsequent tabs provide sub-graph representations of the maps belonging to a specific linked device.

 **Shortcut keys:**

-* 'c' : Connect selected devices/signals
+* 'c' : Connect/Map selected devices/signals
-* 'delete': Delete selected links/connections
+* 'delete': Delete selected links/maps
-* 'cmd+a'    : Select all links/connections
+* 'cmd+a'    : Select all links/maps
 * 'alt+tab' : Change tab to the right
 * 'alt+shift+tab' : Change tab to the left
-* hold down 'm' while connecting to create muted connection
+* hold down 'm' while connecting to create muted maps

 ### Grid View (tested on Chrome only):